ComputeCanada/druid-dashboard/README.md

 ## Architecture

 This is implemented as a Flask app using LDAP and a database backend.
+The application also connects to OTRS to create and manage tickets.

 ### LDAP